Ishani Shrestha: Miss Nepal 2013

 Ishani came from Colorado, United States to compete Miss Nepal 2013 where she won Miss Nepal World 2013 as well as the sub title of Miss Catwalk.

 Miss World 2013

 Ishani Shrestha was awarded the title of "Beauty with Purpose 2013".
 She was presented this award for her outstanding video presentation and social work in which she traveled to the rural places of Nepal to promote and raise awareness to people on Oral Hygiene.
 Ishani was one of the eleven contestants who received the opportunity to showcase their country's culture dance in Miss World 2013.
 She danced her heart out on the song, "Maiti Ghar" for the Dances of The World.
 In the contest, she was the second runner up for Multi Media in Miss World 2013 and also was finalists in several different competitions.

 She also placed 2nd runner-up for the title, The Peoples' Champion (Multimedia) at Miss World 2013.

-Ishani Shrestha was a top 10 finalists of Miss World 2013; the furthest a Nepalese contestant had ever reached before.
+Ishani Shrestha was a top 10 finalist of Miss World 2013; the furthest a Nepalese contestant had ever reached before.
+Shrestha was placed as a Top 5 finalist; however, the top five for Miss World 2013 had a twist where judges could then decide who could continue participating.